manumerous/wb_humanoid_mpc/README.md

 | 4             | 14 GiB        | Froze completely → needed forced power‑off         |
 | 6             | 14 GiB        | Froze completely → needed forced power‑off         |

 > **Note:** All of these builds were attempted inside a VS Code Dev Container but kept crashing.
+The image was therefore built and run **from a terminal** Docker session, and all RAM measurements come from terminal‑based setup.
-> The image was therefore built and run **from a terminal** Docker session, and all RAM measurements come from that terminal‑based setup.
+> Tested on: HP Victus (i5‑11400H, RTX 3050, Ubuntu 22.04, 16 GB RAM)

 ### Building the MPC